 Be prepared to encounter uneven terrain, small stream crossings, close encounters with dense vegetation and unpredictable weather.
 Make sure to bring all the items on the recommended gear list, including sturdy hiking boots, clothes suitable for wet and windy weather, extra socks, food, at least one liter of water per person, insect repellent, sunscreen and a hat.
-Rangers compiled this list with your safety in mind, and will turn away all unprepared hikers.
+Rangers will turn away all unprepared hikers.